Matrix perturbation analysis of methods for extracting singular values from approximate singular subspaces: Matrix Perturbation Results

 Define, for $i=1,\dots,n$,

-Then, for all $i$ for which $\tau_i>0$, \cref{eq:Generalised Yuji on 2x2} trivially becomes
+Then, for all $i$ for which $\tau_i>0$, \cref{eq:GeneralisedYujion2x2} trivially becomes

-\end{corollary} As shown in \Cref{sec: GNPerturbation}, the \GNa{} can be seen, up to orthogonal transformations, as a perturbation ``on the right'' of the correspondent original matrix.
-Moreover, the denominator of $\tau_i$ will be big since the structure of the transformed matrix $\bA$ typically implies that the leading singular values are well separated from the spectrum of its $(2,2)$ block $\bA_{22}$.
-Thus, in \Cref{subsec: Appl to GN}, we use \Cref{cor: pertOnRight} to obtain a bound on the \GNa, and, in \Cref{sec: NumIll}, we numerically illustrate its behavior.
+\end{corollary} As shown in \Cref{sec:GNPerturbation}, the \GNa{} can be seen, up to orthogonal transformations, as a perturbation ``on the right'' of the correspondent original matrix.
+While in the general matrix perturbation theory framework, $\|F\|_2$ (i.e., Weyl's theorem) is not guaranteed to be small, in the extraction of singular values framework, if good approximate subspaces are available, $F$ will be in general quite small.
+Indeed, with $A$ low rank, this will follow from the fact that \GNa{} performs a low-rank approximation.
+However, it is the (non-zero) structure of $F$ and the spectral distribution of the (transformed) matrix $\bA$ that will determine the quality of the approximation.
+The denominator of $\tau_i$ will be big since the structure of the transformed matrix $\bA$ typically implies that the leading singular values are well separated from the spectrum of its $(2,2)$ block $\bA_{22}$.
+Thus, in \Cref{subsec:AppltoGN}, we use \Cref{cor:pertOnRight} to obtain a bound on the \GNa, and, in \Cref{sec:NumIll}, we numerically illustrate its behavior.